Einstein Summer Pathway Programs Expose Students from the Bronx and Beyond to Medical Careers and World-Class Scientific Research

 BEYOND ALBERT Grows and SUMP Returns

 In its third year, a program dedicated to high school cancer researchers more than doubled in size, welcoming 15 students from nearly a dozen Bronx schools.
-The BEYOND ALBERT (Bronx Einstein Youth Oncology Network Dedicated to Academic Learning, Biomedical Education and Research Training) students joined those in the MECCC undergraduate program in “Know Your Science” workshops, social activities, and professional development sessions.
-In late August they gave 10-minute high-level presentations to a crowd of more than 100 family, friends, mentors, and faculty members in Einstein’s LeFrak Auditorium.
+The BEYOND ALBERT (Bronx Einstein Youth Oncology Network Dedicated to Academic Learning, Biomedical Education and Research Training) students, supported by the MECCC and The Pinkerton Foundation, performed hypothesis-driven research and joined those in the MECCC undergraduate program in “Know Your Science” workshops, social activities, and professional development sessions.
+In late August they gave 10-minute presentations to a crowd of more than 100 family, friends, mentors, and faculty members in Einstein’s LeFrak Auditorium.

 This year also marked the return of the Summer Undergraduate Mentorship Program, or SUMP, directed by Elizabeth Lee-Rey, M.D., an attending physician at Montefiore, and led by Yuliana Dominguez Paez, a second-year Einstein medical student who participated in the program in 2019.
 The program had operated virtually during the COVID-19 pandemic and was not offered last year.